Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Popup.md

     root.Add(popup2);
     ```

-Following output is generated when the popup is created using style:
+Following output is generated when the Popup is created using style:

 ![PopupProperty](./media/PopupProperty.PNG)

 ## Create with defined styles

-You can define a style based on the user experience (UX) and then use this style to create a popup.
+You can define a style based on the user experience (UX) and then use this style to create a Popup.

 1. Define a custom style: